M4thez/media-slider/README.md

 Main frontend code is located in /src/app/(slider)

-The original code included backend part in the form of a simple API endpoint (located in /src/app/api/slides), but GitHub Pages can't serve data via next.js API so a workaround needed to be implemented.
+The original code included a backend part in the form of a simple API endpoint (located in /src/app/api/slides), but GitHub Pages can't serve data via next.js API so a workaround needed to be implemented.

+## How to run (clarification)

+The code had to be changed to be able to host the website on GitHub Pages so running the code locally requires some fixes with separating production and development setups.
+My focus though was to just host the live website on GitHub Pages and leave the rest as-is.

-## How to run
+## How to run (before GitHub Pages setup)

 Preferably be on the Node.js v18.17 or later.
 Make sure you are in the root directory of the project.